BobGerman/Ignite24-Labs/LAB-446/instructions.md

     ```
 1. Save your changes.

-The bot code should look like:
+The agent code should look like:

 ```csharp
 builder.Services.AddSingleton<IModerator<TurnState>>(sp =>